 Did you know that slamming shut exterior sliding patio doors can cause significant alignment issues?
 You can try to adjust the alignment by manipulating the screws on the rollers or by removing the door from the track.

 Alignment issues aren’t easy to fix on your own.
-Therefore, we suggest contacting our team at Clearwater Windows for additional support.
+Therefore, we suggest contacting our team at Clearwater Exteriors for additional support.

 7. Schedule a professional assessment